 A copy of a written contract must be signed by both the employer and the employee.

 Employment contracts in Morocco must comply with the Ministry of Labor’s model contract.
 The contracts can be for fixed-term, indefinite period or based on a specific task.
 Fixed-term contracts can be used for seasonal work, a temporary increase in workload or replacing an employee on suspension.
-Fixed-term contracts cannot be extended more than one year.
-If the duration of the contract goes beyond one year, they automatically become indefinite-term contracts.
+Fixed-term contracts cannot be extended for more than 1 year.
+If the duration of the contract goes beyond 1 year, they automatically become indefinite-term contracts.